 - Blaming themselves

-- Being distracted from doing school work
+- Being distracted at school

-- Getting into trouble at school or with the police
+- Getting into trouble

-- Experimenting with drugs and alcohol
+- Using drugs and/or alcohol

-What you can suggest they do:
+What you can suggest they do

-- Take up a new interest, activity or sport
+- Take up a new interest, activity, or sport.

-- Keep in touch with their wider family like their cousins or grandparents
+- Keep in touch with their wider family like their cousins or grandparents.

 Your child may also benefit from counselling either online or face to face, details can be found through the Family Information Service Directory.